 Vehicle Property Tax

 North Carolina charges an annual personal property tax on cars.
 The state requires the counties to assess and collect property taxes on cars registered with the Department of Motor Vehicles, or DMV.
 While each state has its own method for calculating property taxes, not all levy them on cars.
-While North Carolina does charge the tax, Forbes online magazine ranks the state low among the group of states that have property taxes on cars.
-North Carolina exempts some motor vehicles, like cars leased or owned by public agencies.
+While North Carolina does charge the tax, U.S. News & World Report ranks the state as one of the least expensive states in which to own a car.

 The Department of Motor Vehicles, or DMV, provides county tax offices with records that list the makes and models of registered cars.
 County tax assessors use the information to determine the value of the car and calculate the property tax amount.
 Although all counties assess property taxes at 100 percent of the appraised value of the car, the property tax rates differ among the counties.
-The tax rates for 2012 to 2013 range from .2790 percent in Jackson county to 1.0300 percent in Scotland county.
+The tax rates for 2012 to 2013 range from 0.3490 percent in Macon County to 1.0100 percent in Scotland County.
 Counties also use different schedules for reassessing the value, called revaluation schedules, of cars.

 Late Payment and County Tax Block

-County tax offices charge interest on unpaid tax bills, 5 percent as of 2012, beginning in the month after the bill is due and continue to add interest monthly until the bill is paid.
-If your tax payment is four months late, the county will place a block on your registration renewal.
+County tax offices charge interest on unpaid tax bills, 5 percent as of 2018, beginning in the month after the bill is due and continue to add interest monthly until the bill is paid or you reach 25 percent.
+If your tax payment is late, the county may place a block on your registration renewal.
 The block prevents the DMV from renewing your registration until you present a receipt showing that the taxes have been paid.
 The county that placed the block must remove it.

 - Jupiterimages/Pixland/Getty Images